Your Guide to the Sacred Balinese Purification Ceremony: What to Expect & The Best Tours

 It could be insecurities holding you back from pursuing your dreams, unhealthy attachments preventing you from stepping into your higher self, or traumas from past experiences that you’re finally ready to release.

-You can arrive dressed however you like.
-Once you arrive, your guide will dress you in traditional clothing, including a sarong, a sash, and a top (at least for the ladies — I didn’t notice the traditional male clothing).
+Here’s the logistical side of it all.
+You can dress as you like to head to the temple.
+Once you arrive, your guide will provide you with traditional clothing to wear, including a sarong, a sash, and a top (at least for the ladies, I didn’t notice the traditional male clothing).

 Make sure to bring a swimsuit, as they will provide you with a different cover-up to wear during the ritual itself (which is not the same as the traditional outfit they give you at the beginning).